 Since 1973 we’ve worked to unearth and amplify the most vital, exciting voices we can find, wherever they come from, and we’ve published all kinds of books – thoughtful, upsetting, gripping, beatific, vulgar, chaste, unrepentant, life-changing…

 Along the way there have been landmarks of fiction – including Alasdair Gray’s masterpiece Lanark, and Yann Martel’s Life of Pi, the best-ever-selling Booker winner – and non-fiction too – from Barack Obama’s memoir Dreams From My Father to Samin Nosrat’s new cookery classic Salt, Fat, Acid, Heat.
 We’ve campaigned for causes we believe in and fought court cases to get our authors heard.
 And twice we’ve won Publisher of the Year.

 We’re fiercely independent, and we’re as committed to unorthodox and innovative publishing as ever.

-Alasdair Gray’s seminal book was an early milestone for Canongate, a novel that changed the literary landscape in Scotland and typifies the kind of fiction that Canongate loves and continues to look for.
+Alasdair Gray’s Lanark was an early milestone for Canongate, a novel that changed the literary landscape in Scotland and typifies the kind of fiction that Canongate loves and continues to look for.
 Time has done nothing to lessen the power, imaginative brilliance and beauty of this landmark publication by the man described by Ali Smith as a “necessary genius”.

 In 2007, Canongate published the memoirs of a little-known US politician.
 Barack Obama’s memoirs would become a bestseller before his race to the White House had even begun.
 But Dreams from My Father has gone on to sell over two million copies, Canongate’s biggest-selling book since Life of Pi.